frlan/partuniverse/README.md

 Go into the folder where you have checked out the sources.

+#### Backend configuration

+You will need to set a few options from inside the admin-UI of Django:

+* Site-URL at site-framework

 ##### Virtualenv
 First you will have to create the Database: